 Hazardous materials spills are a concern throughout the county.
 The potential for such accidents is highest on Highways 395 and 6, where truck traffic is greatest.
 Trucks haul a variety of commodities through Mono County, with the greatest number hauling miscellaneous manufacturing products, general freight, food and similar products, farm products, and empty containers (Katz, 2006).
 Approximately 7% of truck traffic carries petroleum and coal products or chemicals (Katz, 2006).
 The Mono County Integrated Waste Management Plan contains policies to address hazardous waste spills.

 The Mono County Emergency Operations Plan (EOP), prepared by the Office of Emergency Services, also addresses emergencies resulting from hazardous materials spills.

-Hospitals in Mono County have limited capacity for multi-casualty incidents, and may require transport of the victims to facilities outside the county.
+Hospitals in Mono County have limited capacity for multi-casualty incidents and may require transport of the victims to facilities outside the county.
 Many accident victims with critical injuries are also transported to facilities outside the county.
-Access to certain areas of the County may be limited seasonally or due to weather, fire, or other such events..
+Access to certain areas of the County may be limited seasonally or due to weather, fire, or other such events.

 Interregional Travel Demand and Corridor Needs